-The Series 2016A Bonds are being issued to (i) retire all of the Authority's outstanding Bond Anticipation Notes, 2015B, (ii) fund a deposit to the Reserve Account, Series 2016A and (iii) pay costs of issuance relating to the Series 2016A Bonds.
-The Series 2016B Bonds are being issued to (i) finance the Cost of Acquisition and Construction of improvements and additions to the Water System, (ii) fund a deposit to the Reserve Account, Series 2016B and (iii) pay costs of issuance relating to the Series 2016B Bonds.
-The Series 2016 Refunding Bonds are being issued to (i) provide moneys for the refunding of certain Outstanding Senior Lien Bonds of the Authority, (ii) fund a deposit to the Reserve Account, Series 2016 Refunding and (iii) pay costs of issuance relating to the Series 2016 Refunding Bonds.
+The Series 2018A Bonds are being issued to (i) finance the Cost of Acquisition and Construction of improvements and additions to the Water System, (ii) fund a deposit to the Reserve Account, Series 2018A and (iii) pay costs of issuance relating to the Series 2018A Bonds.
 All capitalized terms used herein and not otherwise defined shall have the respective meanings ascribed thereto in the Resolution.

-We have examined the Constitution and statutes of the State, certified copies of proceedings of the Authority authorizing the issuance of the Series 2016 Bonds and such other proceedings as we have considered necessary or advisable to render the following opinions.
+We have examined the Constitution and statutes of the State, certified copies of proceedings of the Authority authorizing the issuance of the Series 2018A Bonds and such other proceedings as we have considered necessary or advisable to render the following opinions.
 As to matters of fact, we have relied upon certain representations and certifications of the Authority.
 We have assumed the genuineness of all signatures, the authenticity of all documents submitted to us as originals and the conformity to authentic original documents of all documents submitted to us as certified, conformed or photostatic copies.